Ansbach station: Rail services

 The station of Ansbach has seven platforms, including two bay platforms.
 As a rule the Nuremberg S-Bahn trains to Nuremberg use the 76-cm-high platforms 1 and 25 (called "1a" until 2010).
 The two 400-metre long island platforms between track 2 and 3 or track 4 and 5 have not yet been modernised and are only 30-cm high.
 There are hourly connections on the opposite sides of the same platform: towards the east at 10 minutes past the hour between Regional-Express or Intercity trains to Stuttgart on track 2 and RegionalBahn to trains Würzburg on track 3 and towards the west at 50 minutes past the hour between the RB service to Treuchtlingen on track 4 and Regional-Express and Intercity trains to Nuremberg on track 5.
 Occasionally, trains from the west reverse on tracks 1 or 27 (called track 1b until 2010).

-The following trains call at Ansbach station: